 Our Local Authority Designated Officer (LADO) is Sharon Lewis.

-Details of Durham LSCB can be found on the DLSCB website and provide an excellent resource for both parents and professionals.
+Details of Durham LSCB can be found on the DSCP website and provide an excellent resource for both parents and professionals.

 Reporting Concerns or Complaints